Alternate titles: Intro Tour, Joyride, Guided Tour.

 This will allow your users to get a better feeling of where exactly to click – but also how easy your product actually is – how it was meant to work and be used.

-As users use tours to learn about your product or service, they will go back and forth between the tour and the product.
-The tour is their reference point, so make it easy for them to go back and forth between the two.
+As users use Walkthroughs to learn about your product or service, they will go back and forth between the Walkthrough and the product.
+It is their reference point, so make it easy for them to go back and forth between the two.
 Provide direct links, if possible, to the sections you explain.

 Address the top concerns your users might have when they are trying to decide whether or not to use your product or not.
 “Is it safe”, “Can I import my data easily?”, “Can I export my data if I decide to move?”.
 Put any concerns to rest so that your users can start using your product or service with confidence.

-A tour of your product or service help your users get a feeling of:
+A Walkthrough of your product or service helps inform users about:

 2 Submit now – Designing persuasive web sites, New Riders, 2003